smscully/bash-admin-scripts/bash-template/README.md

 All constants, exit codes, and global variables are initialized in the `init_script` function.
 This includes the color variables because the default state for text color is true.

 ### Locking the Script
 There are several methods to ensure only one instance of a script is running.
-(For a detailed explanation of the most common techniques, read [this article](https://www.baeldung.com/linux/bash-ensure-instance-running).
+(For a detailed explanation of the most common techniques, read [this article](https://www.baeldung.com/linux/bash-ensure-instance-running)).
 In the template, the `lock_script` function creates a temporary directory to indicate the script is in use, then removes the directory once the script completes.

 ### Performing Cleanup Tasks
 Upon receiving a SIGINT, SIGTERM, ERR, or EXIT signal, the `trap` command calls the `cleanup_script` function.
 For the template, the function simply deletes the directory created for the script lock.
-However, for complex scripts, additional tasks can be added, e.g. deleting temp data files.
+However, for complex scripts, additional tasks can be added, e.g. deleting temporary data files.

 ### Exiting the Script Gracefully
 Calls to the `exit_script` function will exit the script with the exit code passed as the first script argument.
 If a message is provided as a second argument, the message will be printed to stderr.